 Soil Preparation Is Key for Both Sod & Grass Seed

 No matter which option you choose, both need healthy soil in order to grow to their best health conditions.
 If soil isn’t up to par, the grass growth will suffer.
-At Buffalo Lawn & Landscape, we can send out our professionals who are trained to assess soil quality and conditions.
+At Buffalo Lawn & Pest Services, we can send out our professionals who are trained to assess soil quality and conditions.
 They can recommend the best ways to get your soil balanced before seed or sod is put down.

 Pros of Sod Include Instantly Green Lawn, Erosion Control, Quick Turnaround Time, & More